|Type of medicine||ACE (angiotensin-converting enzyme) inhibitor|

 - If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Common side-effects - these affect less than 1 in 10 people who take this medicine||What can I do if I experience this|

 |Dry, tickly cough||If this becomes troublesome, speak with your doctor|

-Important: if you experience any of the following, speak with your doctor or go to your local accident and emergency department without delay:
+Important: If you experience any of the following symptoms, speak with your doctor or go to your local accident and emergency department without delay:

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist.

 - Keep all medicines out of the reach and sight of children.